-Falling on Monday, May 31 this year, this holiday pays homage to the military service members who have sacrificed their lives while serving in the military.
-Events frequently take place annually throughout the district for the entire weekend, however last year all events were either canceled or moved online.
-Given the recent improvements in the COVID-19 situation in Washington DC, most capacity restrictions will be lifted 10 days before the holiday, meaning that in-person events will return.
+Falling on last Monday in May, this holiday pays homage to the military service members who have sacrificed their lives while serving in the military.
+Events frequently take place annually throughout the district for the entire weekend.

 There’s no better place to celebrate Memorial Day than in Washington DC, one of the richest places in the States for wartime history and military memorials!

-After being canceled last year due to COVID restrictions, the National Memorial Day Parade will march through the streets of DC again this May.
+After being canceled in the past due to COVID restrictions, the National Memorial Day Parade will march through the streets of DC again this May.
 Held nearly every year since 1868, the very first parade departed from Arlington Cemetery to observe what was then called Decoration Day, declared by General John A. Logan who was then the commander-in-chief of the Union Civil War Organization Grand Army of the Republic.

 In recent years the parade has stayed close to the National Mall, traveling down Constitution Ave NW between 7th and 14th Street.
 The three-hour event features processions of all of the US Armed Forces branches, their members as well as their families and loved ones, musical performances, and special dedications to the men and women who lost their lives during military service.

 Historically, parades also take place in many of the country’s major cities including New York City, Philadelphia, New Orleans, and Los Angeles.
-While the Washington DC edition of this festivity is back this year, it is not open to the public due to lingering COVID-19 concerns.
-The march will be filmed for a TV special that will air on most major networks including ABC, CBS, and NBC.
-The American Veterans Center and the World War II Veterans Committee hope to welcome the public to the sidelines of the parade next year.
-It’s a great parade that makes the number #1 spot on our things to do in DC list for this year’s Memorial Day.
+The American Veterans Center and the World War II Veterans Committee welcomes the public to the sidelines of the parade that makes the number #1 spot on our things to do in DC list for this year’s Memorial Day.